bryanteh828/stock-market-monitoring-project/readme.txt

-Map of scripts:
+Purpose of the scripts and how to use it.

-A - Stock Market Report
+A - Daily Stock Market Report

 Summary:
-1 - Outputs 2 results:
+1 - Outputs:
-    - stock trend of individual stocks
+    - Stock analysis of individual stocks
-    - summary view of 70+ stocks
+    - Summary view of 70+ stocks
 2 - Inputs:
-    - Yahoo API on stock prices
+    - Yahoo API on individual stock prices
-3 - Result are through email
+3 - Automation: A Windows Scheduler, on my Windows Laptop

 Scripts:
 0 - batch_technical_analysis.py		Automates script 1-8.